psych293/psych293.github.io/README.md

 - attend all of [the classes](#schedule) and participate in class discussion.
 - lead the discussion for one class.
-- write short [reaction papers](#reaction-posts) based on the readings and upload each paper on Canvas by 10pm (at the latest) the night before class.
+- write short [reaction posts](#reaction-posts) based on the readings and upload each paper on Canvas by 10pm (at the latest) the night before class.
 - write a [final paper](#final-paper).
 - present your final paper in class in Week 10.
 - students who audit the class are expected to write reaction posts and participate in discussion in class.